Legend Of The Marble Cat

 She knew they were there!

-she could just barely see her bright and beautiful children in the bright sunlight of the field!
+She couldn’t smell them because they had wisely placed themselves down wind of the enemy, but she could just barely see her bright and beautiful children in the bright sunlight of the field!
 Intent on the kittens he had cornered,

-he never knew what hit him.
+Jackal was oblivious, he never knew what hit him.

 Jackal took half a step toward the frightened kittens frozen against the rock face and Wham!
 The earth before him erupted in a squalling, screaming fury of knives and teeth!

-Jackal felt Mother’s teeth sink deeply into his rear haunches and her claws rack his sides.
+Stunned and frightened, Jackal felt Mother’s teeth sink deeply into his rear haunches and her claws rack his sides.
 Slashing, screaming demons were fastened to his head!

 Leaping madly about the clearing and crashing into trees and rocks,